accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 cnn.learn(img_arr, img_arr)
 ```

-`img_arr` is a `np.ndarray` of image data, which is a rank-4 array-like or sparse matrix of shape: (`The number of samples`, `The number of channel`, `Height of image`, `Width of image`), as the first and second argument.
+`img_arr` is a `np.ndarray` of image data, which is a rank-4 array-like or sparse matrix of shape: (`The number of samples`, `Channel`, `Height of image`, `Width of image`), as the first and second argument.
 If the value of this second argument is not equivalent to the first argument and the shape is (`The number of samples`, `The number of features`), in other words, the rank is 2, the function of `cnn` corresponds to a kind of Regression model.

 After learning, the `cnn` provides a function of `inference` method.